Updated on July 24, 2025

 Immigrant Invest lawyers compile an individual list of documents based on the applicant’s situation.
 They also fill out government forms.

-The applicant rents or purchases residential property in Italy.
-The minimum price or rent amount for the property is not established.
+The applicant rents or purchases residential property in Italy; there is no minimum required amount for either option.

 Applying for a visa